Improvements to the Stochastic Series Expansion method for the $JQ_2$ model with a magnetic field: Simulations Results

 \section{Simulations Results}

-In this section, we present the simulation results for both "Q-SSE" and "JQ-SSE" methods.
-We will first show that the modified "Q-SSE" method do really work.
-Then we compare the efficiency of three different SSE methods.
+In this section, we present the simulation results of the ``Q-SSE" and ``JQ-SSE" methods.
+We will firstly show that the modified ``Q-SSE" method is correct and the proof of correctness of the ``JQ-SSE" method is shown in Appendix.\ref{app:jqsse}.
+Then we compare the efficiency of the three different SSE methods.